-Often times, these females have enlarged clitorises or labia that resemble a scrotum.3 However, the internal reproductive organs develop normally.
+Oftentimes, these females have enlarged clitorises or labia that resemble a scrotum.3 However, the internal reproductive organs develop normally.
 This condition only causes ambiguous genitalia in people with XX chromosomes (genetic females).
-Males and females with the classic form of this condition experience earlier than normal development of their secondary sexual characteristics such as growth of facial and pubic hair, voice deepening, appearance of acne, and onset of a growth spurt.
+Males and females with the classic form of this condition experience earlier than normal development of their secondary sexual characteristics such as the growth of facial and pubic hair, voice deepening, the appearance of acne, and the onset of a growth spurt.
 The early growth spurt can prevent further growth later in adolescence and lead to short stature in adulthood.1

 High Testosterone Levels

 If a pregnant woman is exposed to high levels of testosterone during pregnancy.
 A genetically female fetus may develop into an intersex individual.
 In some rare cases, this is caused by a testosterone-producing ovarian tumor in the mother.4

 A person with Swyer syndrome is born without functional gonads (sex glands) but has a 46,XY karyotype.
 This means that they are genetically male; however, they will develop as a female and have external female genitalia, as well as a fully formed uterus and fallopian tubes.
 The gonads present in Swyer syndrome are known as “gonadal streaks.”
 These are minimally developed gonad tissue present in place of testes or ovaries.
 The residual gonadal tissue often becomes cancerous and is usually surgically removed early in life.5 People with Swyer syndrome will not develop most secondary sex characteristics without hormone replacement because gonadal streaks are incapable of producing the sex hormones (both estrogen and androgens) that bring about puberty.
 They will need hormone replacement therapy in order to experience normal puberty.6